 Maryna Z.

-Maryna Z. over 5 years ago David Durkee CSM
+Maryna Z. about 6 years ago David Durkee CSM

 Wow, it seems like you've got eagle-eye!
 Thanks for your feedback.
 We'll review and fix the article once more...and once more ;)